cassiobolba/Data-Engineering/Docker/readme.md

 ### 10.1 Private Registry
 * Cloud providers offer a registry just for your company
+* Can also build a registry locally and share
 * usually you need to:
 ```py
 # login in the regitry and provide credentials